springernature/vpat/nature-content-discovery.md

 <td>
 The pages of this product generally use standard HTML to express hierarchy.
 Third party scripts may inject content that obscures the relationships between components.
 <br><br>
-See WCAG section [1.3.1 Info and Relationships](#info-and-relationships) for further detail.
+See WCAG section <a href="#info-and-relationships">1.3.1 Info and Relationships</a> for further detail.
 </td>
 </tr>
 <tr>